punktDe/ansible-proserver-mariadb/documentation/galera.md

 This is a special case of a two-node cluster that will not result in a split-brain scenario, because of the arbitrator node.
 The arbitrator node does not store the actual data, but will record the positions and vote in the quorum.

-Please be sure you read [galera's documentation](https://galeracluster.com/library/kb/two-node-clusters.html) for this case and understand the consequences, before using this.
+Please be sure you read [Galera's documentation](https://galeracluster.com/library/kb/two-node-clusters.html) for this case and understand the consequences, before using this.

 host_vars/db1.yaml:
 ```yaml